leoaaraujo/articles/openshift-oadp-acm-backup/ARTICLE.md

 ### Description of each schedule:

-- **acm-credentials-schedule**
+- **Credentials Backup**
-    - This resource is used to schedule backups for the user created credentials and any copy of those credentials
+    - This backup schedule contains three backup files for Hive, Red Hat Advanced Cluster Management, and user-created credentials.
-- **acm-managed-clusters-schedule**
+- **Managed Clusters Backup**
-    - This resource is used to schedule backups for the managed cluster resources, including managed clusters, cluster pools, and cluster sets.
+    - This schedule contains only resources that activate the managed cluster connection to the hub cluster, where the backup is restored.
-- **acm-resources-schedule**
+- **Resources Backup**
-    - This resource is used to schedule backups for the Applications and Policyresources, including any required resources, such as:
-        - **Applications**: Channels, Subscriptions, Deployables and PlacementRules, Policy: PlacementBindings, Placement, and PlacementDecisions
+    - This backup schedule contains one backup for the Red Hat Advanced Cluster Management resources and one for generic resources.
+These resources use the following label, `cluster.open-cluster-management.io/backup`.

 &nbsp;